Caring for God's Earth

 As well as bird boxes and feeders and bug hotels Eden is also home to several hives, managed by the London Beekeepers Association.
 The Eden gardener, Benny Hawksbee, is immensely knowledgeable about environmental matters and is supporting us in our Eco Church journey; in particular he is advising us on our ‘adopt a tree’ planting scheme that was initiated in March 2021 with the planting of two silver birches and an oak that will grow to replace the mature trees in the churchyard that are reaching the end of their natural lives.

-The Eden Garden had already established ‘no mow’ areas to encourage the growth of wildflowers and associated wildlife; this year we persuaded Lambeth to agree to a No Mow May in the churchyard itself, which was a great success and inspired many visitors to the churchyard to follow suit.
-(See Benny's report on this here.)
+The Eden Garden had already established ‘no mow’ areas to encourage the growth of wildflowers and associated wildlife; in 2021 we persuaded Lambeth to agree to a No Mow May in the churchyard itself, which was a great success and inspired many visitors to the churchyard to follow suit.
+(This will be repeated in 2022.)
+See Benny's report on this here.
 We are hoping to work with the council to agree a new mowing regime for the churchyard in the future.
-In June we took part in Churches Count on Nature which included a special Sunday School event where the children identified 40 species.
+In June 2021 we took part in Churches Count on Nature which included a special Sunday School event where the children identified 40 species.

 Our monthly Eco Church bulletin goes out to the whole congregation and indeed the wider community who are part of our mission.
 In it, we cover both local and global issues, and always include a final section on green lifestyle tips.
 We also share eco news via our social media platforms.

 In our March 2021 bulletin we shared our findings on different personal carbon footprint calculators including links and tips on how to use them and how much it would cost to offset one's footprint.
 We encouraged all newsletter recipients to work out their own footprints and intend to repeat or update the research each New Year as an annual reminder and resolution.